-As the days warm up, asparagus grows rapidly –sometimes growing as much as 5 inches in one day!
+The advent of spring brings the warm weather and the start of asparagus season, needed to produce the most mouth-watering asparagus.
+April, May, and the first weeks in June are prime months to buy this local, tasty and nutritious vegetable in Idaho.
+Asparagus is low in calories and a great source of fiber, folate, and vitamins A, C, and K. As the days warm, asparagus grows rapidly –sometimes as much as 5 inches in one day!
 Producers pick asparagus daily, cutting each stock by hand.
 Harvest usually starts mid-April and typically peaks around Mother’s Day.
-Hydro-cooled after cutting to keep it in its finest form, our producers have mastered the art of harvesting this fresh, healthy and high-quality vegetable.
+Hydro-cooled after cutting to keep it in its finest form, our producers have mastered the art of harvesting this fresh, healthy, high-quality vegetable.

-You can find Idaho asparagus at retailers, farmers markets and farm stands across southern Idaho.
+You can find Idaho asparagus at retailers, farmers markets, and farm stands across southern Idaho.
 With so many ways to prepare asparagus, the variety of recipes seems endless.
-Grill it, steam it, sauté it with other vegetables or combine its nutty flavors with smoked trout and finish it off with a crisp, fruit filled glass of Idaho Riesling.
+Grill it, steam it, sauté it with other vegetables, or combine its nutty flavors with smoked trout and finish it with a crisp, fruity glass of Idaho Riesling.

 What to look for: choose bunches with tightly closed tips and no flowering.
 Stalks should be bright green and firm.
 Thickness is a matter of personal preference.

 How to Store: it’s best to cook asparagus the day it’s purchased, but it can be kept in the refrigerator for up to five days in one of the following ways: Wrap the bottoms of the stalks in a damp paper towel and place in a plastic bag, store in crisper, or stand the bundled stalks in a bowl with about an inch of water.